 19117 State Route 9, Mount Vernon

-Big Lake Trees is a u-cut Christmas tree farm in Mount Vernon offering noble, Nordmann, Douglas and grand firs, as well as Norway spruces.
-Once you find your tree and cut it, they will shake and bail it for the ride home.
+Looking for a u-cut Christmas tree farm in Skagit County?
+Big Lake Trees in Mount Vernon offers noble, Nordmann, Douglas and grand firs, as well as Norway spruces.
+They provide saws for you to cut down your tree and will shake and wrap it for the ride home.
+Trees are measured and priced by the half-foot.
+Be sure to get a candy cane and they even have treats for your dog!
+Hot apple cider is also available for purchase.
 Check out their wreaths, handmade ornaments and fresh greenery to deck your halls.
-Hot apple cider is also available for purchase.
 For more information, visit the Big Lake Trees website.

 McLean Christmas Tree Farm